niermann/temscript/docs/instrument.rst

         (read/write) *float* Dwell time (seconds)

         .. note::
             On Titan 1.1, reading this attribute fails, if STEM is not available.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: Binning